torvalds/linux/Documentation/scsi/smartpqi.rst

 The smartpqi driver will replace the aacraid driver for Adaptec Series 9 controllers.
-Customers running an older kernel (Pre-4.9) using an Adaptec Series 9 controller will have to configure the smartpqi driver or their volumes will not be added to the OS.
+Customers running an older kernel (Pre-4.9) using an Adaptec Series 9 controller will have to configure the smartpqi driver or their volumes will analt be added to the OS.

 For Microchip smartpqi controller support, enable the smartpqi driver when configuring the kernel.